 St. Augustine Lighthouse

 The St. Augustine Lighthouse, built in 1876, stands 165 feet above sea level.
-The museum offers many different tours, including the famous Sunset Moonrise Tour.
+The museum offers many ways to expand your visit, including the famous Sunset Moonrise Tour.
 This once-a-month event allows visitors to watch the sunset and moonrise from the best viewpoint in the city.
 The Dark of the Moon Tour is for the bravest visitors.
 You’ll explore the grounds on your very own ghost hunt with special equipment to see if you can find any of the city’s most infamous former residents.

 St. George Street in St. Augustine

-It may seem strange to include an entire street on a list of landmarks, but once you tour it, it’ll make sense!
+It may seem strange to include an entire street on a list of landmarks, but once you walk up and down the stone street, it’ll make sense!
 This pedestrian-only thoroughfare extends from the City Gates to the Plaza de la Constitución.
-Some of the best shops, restaurants, and attractions in town line this landmark.
+Some of the best shops, restaurants, and attractions in town border this landmark.
 You could easily spend a great afternoon exploring the many side streets and quaint stores in the area.
 For a full list of our favorite spots, check out our blog on St. George Street in St. Augustine!

 Mission of Nombre de Dios

 If you treat yourself to a St. Augustine sightseeing cruise during your stay, you may spot an enormous cross that overlooks the city.
-This cross is part of the Mission of Nombre de Dios, and it and the mission date back to St. Augustine’s founding by Spanish settlers.
+This structure is part of the Mission of Nombre de Dios, and it (and the mission) date back to St. Augustine’s founding by Spanish settlers.
 Today, visitors can tour the museums and the grounds, as well as visit the gift shop.